scylladb/gocqlx/README.md

 var personTable = table.New(personMetadata)

 // Person represents a row in person table.
-// Field names are converted to camel case by default, no need to add special tags.
+// Field names are converted to snake case by default, no need to add special tags.
 // A field will not be persisted by adding the `db:"-"` tag or making it unexported. type Person struct {
 	FirstName string